Did you know that LivePerson has a Conversational AI forum for builders? Check it out!

 Recommendations are skill-based

 When Conversation Assist offers a recommendation, it always does so based on not just the detected intent, but also the conversation’s assigned skill.
 This means you can "map" a slice of content to desired skills.

 You can specify the maximum number of recommendations offered by Conversation Assist at a given time.
 You can offer up to five.

 Recommendation sources include knowledge bases and bots:

 Using knowledge bases: During setup, you must assign one or more skills to the knowledge base whose articles can be recommended.
-In turn, during a messaging conversation, if the conversation’s skill matches the knowledge base’s, and if an article therein has an intent that matches the consumer's, Conversation Assist will recommend the article as an answer.
+In turn, during a messaging conversation, if the conversation’s skill matches the knowledge base’s, and if an article therein has a matched intent, Conversation Assist recommends the article as an answer.

 Using bots: This works similarly.
 During setup, you must assign one or more skills to the bot that can be recommended.
-And during a messaging conversation, if the conversation’s skill matches the bot user’s, and if the bot supports the consumer's intent, Conversation Assist will recommend the bot for use.
+And during a messaging conversation, if the conversation’s skill matches the bot user’s, and if the bot supports the consumer's intent, Conversation Assist recommends the bot for use.

 Access Conversation Assist

 - Access the dashboard of Conversational AI applications.